Daniela Mercury: Experimentation with electronica (2000–2004)

 In 2000, Mercury released her fifth studio album, Sol da Liberdade, through BMG.
-The album sold almost a million copies and produced two number-one singles ("Ilê Pérola Negra" and a cover of Antonio Marcus' "Como Vai Você").
+It produced two number-one singles ("Ilê Pérola Negra" and a cover of Antonio Marcus' "Como Vai Você").
 The album, which was produced by Suba, was innovative in Mercury's career for its fusion with electronic music sounds.

 The following year, Mercury released Sou de Qualquer Lugar through BMG.
 The album sold half of its predecessor, but was able to produce the number-one single "Mutante", a cover of Rita Lee.
 In this album, Mercury also experimented with electronic sounds.

 In April 2003, Mercuy's second live album, MTV ao Vivo – Eletrodoméstico, was released through BMG.
 It was recorded on January 23 and 24 of that same year at the Castro Alves Theater in Salvador for MTV Brasil.
 It was also released in the DVD format, Mercury's first.
 Among the artists who performed with the singer were Dulce Pontes, Rosario Flores, Jovanotti, Carlinhos Brown and Olodum.
 The sales were very inferior to Mercury's previous and it only produced one top twenty hit ("Meu Plano").

 In 2004, Carnaval Eletrônico was released through BMG.
 For the recording of this album, Mercury invited DJs and producers of electronic music in Brazil, as well as Gilberto Gil, Carlinhos Brown, and Lenine.
 It is a commemorative disc celebrating the five years of her having formed TrioTechno, the first trio elétrico of electronic music in Bahian Carnaval.
 The disc received a Latin Grammy nomination for best pop album of the year and Mercury was nominated for a TIM Award for best female pop/rock vocalist.
 Internet users voted Carnaval Eletrônico the best pop album of the year online in one of Brazil's most important weekly magazines Revista Isto É.